 - Defining an otherwise clause is optional and disabled by default.

-- Each choice element can have one or more parent element and those parent elements must be either an input, a filter, or a processor.
+- Each choice element can have one or more parent elements and those parent elements must be either an input, filter, or processor.

 - Each when clause can have only one target element, meaning there can only be one outgoing route from each conditional statement including the otherwise.

-- If a use case requires the target of one when clause to be routed to more than one element (like routing to two separate outputs), use a No Operation Processor as the target of the when clause, then branch from there.
+- If a use case requires the target of one when clause to be routed to more than one element (such as routing to two separate outputs), use a No Operation Processor as the target of the when clause, then branch from there.